MayKali/Excel-Project---MTRL-361/README.md

-# Excel-Project---Rotary-Kilns-with-VB
+# Excel-Projects - MTRL 361

-Modelling Rotary Kilns with VB
+Compilation of coursework done in MTRL 361 - Modelling of Materials Processes